-You will be informed of any face-to-face attendance requirements prior to enrolment.
+You will be informed of any face-to-face attendance requirements or times you are required to participate remotely (that is, online) prior to enrolment.

 If you are an international participant and your visa has specific attendance requirements, we consider attendance to include time you are at our Centre, and time you are on placement.
 When appropriate, based on the nature of the work, attendance may include approved work not under our direct supervision in places outside of our Centre in situations where being elsewhere is necessary or more practical for the work being done.
 For example, a participant needing to use library resources would count as attending our programme, if we approved them working at the library at those times.